-- 13. Subsidy levels should be reviewed and indexed annually to ensure child care fees are not a barrier to education or to workforce participation. - 14.
-The Province of Manitoba should introduce a consumer protection and education strategy to inform parents of how to choose quality child care. - 15.
-Provide training, resources, assistance, and support to board members. - 16.
-Return Child Care Coordinators to work directly under the MELCC Policy and Planning Branch. - 17.
-Ensure decisions made by Manitoba Education and/or provincial school boards that intersect or overlap with child care are made in partnership with Family Services and direct service providers. - 18.
+- 16. Provide resource, training, guidance, and support to board members. - 17.
+Return Child Care Coordinators to work directly under the MELCC Policy and Planning Branch. - 18.
+Ensure decisions made by Manitoba Education and/or provincial school boards that intersect or overlap with child care are made in partnership with Family Services and direct service providers. - 19.
 The recommendations made by the Office of the Auditor General must be addressed promptly, and efforts made to improve transparency, public reporting, data collection, communication, information sharing, pre-planning, stronger licensing, and compliance with regulation.